Let’s be honest, fellow fantasy writers. Plenty of authors have turned the word “exposition” almost into a curse word, and we’re the worst offenders.

 This week, I’m exploring the three biggest offenders in fantasy: prologues, infodumps, and villain monologues.
 Next week, I’ll share the ways that I avoid these three rascally problems.
 Ready?
 Here we go.

-This prologue of mine is rife with problems, and not just stylistic ones.
-First of all, as I mentioned earlier, most readers expect a boring prologue in a fantasy book.
-Therefore, they will automatically skip the paragraphs under the heading “Prologue” and so miss any vital information that I might put in here.
+While it might seem like the most efficient way to summarize a fascinating plot to a new reader, it is also the most yawn-worthy.
+First of all, as I mentioned earlier, many readers actually expect a boring prologue in a fantasy book; therefore, they will automatically skip the paragraphs under the heading “Prologue” and so miss any vital information that I might put in here.
 No way around it; people just don’t read prologues.
 Honestly, when was the last time you read the prologue?

-Here’s the thing: some villains might be inclined to gloat, but most antagonists aren’t that foolish.
+Here’s the thing: some really despicable villains might be inclined to gloat, but most antagonists aren’t that foolish.
 If you had your mortal enemy in your power and were just about to execute the final crushing move, would you reveal every part of your plan to them?
 Of course not.
 Hans, for example, has no reason to tell Anna that he deceived her- she knows that by now- or to explain that he’s going to kill Elsa.